ncatlab/nlab-content/pages/2/7/1/2/2172/content.md

-The material previously referred to on this page may be found at [OEIS Wiki](https://oeis.org/wiki/Logical_Graphs).
+The material previously on this page is now located at the [Online Encyclopedia of Integer Sequences Wiki](https://oeis.org/wiki/Logical_Graphs).

 [[!redirects Logical Graph]]